duckdb/duckdb-web/docs/api/c/api.md

 ---
 * `result`

-The result object to fetch the nullmask from.
+The result object to fetch the error from.
 * `returns`

 The error of the result.